Trump threatens to keep WHO funding freeze in place after WH investigation

 Trump has dismissed Bright's charges and has indicated that he is a disgruntled employee with a political bent.

+The WHO bowed to calls Monday from most of its member states to launch an independent probe into how it managed the international response to the coronavirus pandemic that has killed over 300,000 people and leveled the global economy.

-Fox News' Gregg Re contributed to this report
+Fox News' Gregg Re and the Associated Press contributed to this report